-Research Data Management
+Research Data Management (RDM)

-Research data management (RDM) combines the organization, structuring, documentation, sharing, publication and secure (long-term) storage of research data.
-A consistent application of RDM is part of Good Scientific Practice, and makes it possible to disclose the entire research process to be incorporated and further developed by other researchers, which opens the door to Open Science.
+Research data management (RDM) combines the organization, structuring, documentation, sharing, publication, and secure (long-term) storage of research data.
+A consistent application of RDM is part of Good Research Practice, and makes it possible to disclose the entire research process to be incorporated and further developed by other researchers, which opens the door to Open Science.
 Within RESOLV, an efficient data flow between the individual sub-projects supports the gain of knowledge and is substantial.
 For these reasons, we develop a central data hub covering all relevant RDM tools for internal data sharing and archiving as well as data publications of RESOLV results.
 Therefore, research data management is an integral part of RESOLV.

 Typical RESOLV research data includes experimental, e.g., analytical and spectroscopic data, images, videos, or simulation-related data, e.g., program code, analysis scripts, spreadsheets, log files, raw production data and could be assigned to the four bigger disciplines synthesis, spectroscopy, theory, and engineering.